AB 1610 Cannabis: Department of Cannabis Control

 Existing law authorizes the department to issue a mandatory recall order and to require the licensee to immediately cease distribution of cannabis or a cannabis product and recall the cannabis or cannabis product, as specified.
 MAUCRSA prohibits cannabis and cannabis products from being sold unless a representative sample of specified batches has been tested by a licensed testing laboratory.
 Existing law subjects cannabis batches to quality assurance standards and testing prior to sale at a retailer, microbusiness, or nonprofit licensed as specified.

 This bill would require the department to maintain on its internet website a record of all recall orders issued, as specified.
-The bill would require a testing laboratory to be subject to blind proficiency testing to ensure consistency of results across laboratories and would require the department, on or before January 1, 2025, to establish a standard laboratory blind proficiency test method, including standardized operating procedures, to be utilized by all testing laboratories.
-The bill would also subject testing laboratories to biennial, in-person audits by the department and would require the results of those audits to be posted on the department’s internet website.
-The bill would require the department, on or before January 1, 2025, to establish standard operating procedures for conducting audits, including frequency, manner, and notification requirements.
-This bill would require the department, on or before January 1, 2025, to establish quality assurance standards and testing procedures for products available for retail sale, as specified, to ensure consistency with presale laboratory testing, and would authorize inspections of licensed retail premises for these purposes.
+The bill would make specified changes to the testing standards, including requiring testing for cannabigerolic acid and heavy metals.
+The bill would also subject testing laboratories to in-person audits by the department at least once every 2 years and would require the results of those audits to be posted on the department’s internet website.
+The bill would require the department, on or before July 1, 2026, to establish standard operating procedures for conducting audits, including frequency, manner, and notification requirements.
+This bill would authorize a quality assurance compliance monitor to conduct random quality assurance reviews at a retailer’s or a microbusiness’s licensed premises to ensure the labeling and packaging of the cannabis and cannabis products conform to specified requirements.

 Read more about California Cannabis Legislation – see the full California Cannabis Law Legislative Update.